-All of the rabbits I’ve seen hopping around lately got me to thinking about carrots.
-Just kidding – the 10 pound bag of carrots sitting in the refrigerator is what actually got me to thinking about carrots.
+All of the rabbits I have seen hopping around lately got me to thinking about carrots.
+Just kidding.
+The 10-pound bag of carrots sitting in the refrigerator is what actually got me to thinking about carrots.
 Or more precisely, what I could do with carrots.

-I do not like to eat vegetables.
-Unless they are grilled (because they caramelize and start to taste sweet), I can really do without them.
-Given I want to incorporate more food-from-plants into my diet, this dislike of vegetables is a bit of a problem.
+Unless they are grilled to caramelized perfection, vegetables are not my favorite thing to eat.
+Given I want to incorporate more food from plants into my diet, this dislike of vegetables is a bit of a problem.

 In large part, I find raw vegetables just plain boring.
-Jazzing them up with dressing and dips seem pointless because by the time I factor in the calories and fat they add, I figure I’d be just as well off with a donut.
+Jazzing them up with fatty dressings and dips seems to defeat the point of eating vegetables in the first place.

-I came across a recipe for spicy nutmeg carrots when I created my McCormick Pin-spiration board.
-The recipe seemed like a very quick, easy, tasty way to enjoy a side of vegetables with my dinner.
-That and it gave me an opportunity to use my mandoline, the novelty of which has not yet worn anywhere near off.
+A recipe for spicy nutmeg carrots seemed like it would solve my vegetable issues.
+The recipe seemed like a quick, easy, tasty way to enjoy a side of vegetables with my dinner.

+And it was.
 In less than five minutes, I made a side dish that was positively delicious.
-I steamed my carrots in the microwave, then tossed them in the spicy nutmeg butter sauce.
-I really liked the heat of the red pepper and how the spice of the nutmeg complimented the natural sweetness of the carrots.
+I simply steamed my carrots and then tossed them in a spicy nutmeg butter sauce.
+The heat of the red pepper and the warmth of the nutmeg nicely complimented the natural sweetness of the carrots.

-Spicy nutmeg carrots have changed the way I think about vegetables.
-Just kidding again, but if you can’t bake carrots in cake, then you may as well serve them as a side of spicy nutmeg carrots!
+If I can’t bake carrots into a cake, then I may as well enjoy them as a side of spicy nutmeg carrots.
 Enjoy!

 - 1 pound carrots

 - Steam the carrots by placing them in a saucepan with a little bit of water (1/2-inch or so) then bringing the water to a boil.